 There’s a lot of “I’m OK, you’re OK, mistakes are OK” talk out there in both the business and self-help world.
 That you have to make mistakes to really learn, that mistakes are part of growing, or that mistakes can bring unexpected opportunities.

-All of these are true for the most part, but when you’re in middle of a crisis because your client’s website crashed during a very crucial online campaign, it’s hard to see the future lesson and feel gratitude in the moment.
+All of these are true for the most part, but when you’re in the middle of a crisis because your client’s website crashed during a very crucial online campaign, it’s hard to see the future lesson and feel gratitude in the moment.

 You need to find a way to quickly deal with this situation to get things back on track, salvage your relationship with the client, and protect your business reputation.